 - Anaphylaxis: sudden, severe, potentially fatal, systemic allergic reaction that can involve several areas of the body

-If you have a shellfish allergy, strict avoidance of shellfish is the only way to prevent a reaction.
+If you have a shellfish allergy, the only way to prevent a reaction is by strictly avoiding shellfish.
 The Food and Drug Administration (FDA) requires food manufacturers to list common food allergens on food labels in plain terms to make it easier to identify the food allergens.
-Food labels must clearly list eight allergens which account for almost 90 % of all food allergies: cow’s milk, soy, wheat, egg, peanut, tree nuts, fish, and shellfish.
+Food labels must clearly list eight allergens which account for almost 90 % of all food allergies: cow's milk, soy, wheat, egg, peanut, tree nuts, fish, and shellfish.

 Anyone allergic to shellfish should avoid the following ingredients and foods: